A Bayesian hierarchical model for disease mapping that accounts for scaling and heavy-tailed latent effects: Motivation

 \subsection{Literature review}

 In the last 30 years, the area of disease mapping has experienced an enormous growth.
 This is because it is an important tool for decision makers to obtain reliable areal estimates of disease rates over a region of interest.
 Disease mapping methods further help understanding the underlying associations between covariates and the disease risk.
-Commonly, Bayesian hierarchical models are used to model the disease cases observed in different areas that form a region of interest.
+Commonly, Bayesian hierarchical models are used to model the disease cases observed across the different areas that form a region of interest.
 The number of cases in an area is assumed to follow a Poisson distribution whose mean is decomposed as the product of an offset by the relative risk of the disease.
 Further, in the log scale, the relative risk is decomposed as the sum of covariates and latent (unobserved) areal effects.
-The latent components also accommodate overdispersion as this decomposition of the log-relative risk can be seen as a Poisson-lognormal mixture model.
+The latent components accommodate overdispersion as this decomposition of the log-relative risk can be seen as a Poisson-lognormal mixture model, if the latent effects follow a normal prior distribution.